Disk Log Collection

 latest) as an example.

-Scroll down to Start Command and check it.
-Input the following values for Run Command and Parameters respectively, click √, and then click Next.
+Scroll down to Start Command and select the checkbox.
+Enter the following values for Run Command and Parameters respectively, click √, and then click Next.

 -c,if [ ! -d /data/log ];then mkdir -p /data/log;fi; while true; do date >> /data/log/app-test.log; sleep 30;done